natcap/invest.users-guide/source/blue_carbon.rst

 C.  Carbon loss and emissions after habitat disturbance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 When coastal ecosystems are degraded by human activities, the carbon stored in the living plant material (above and belowground) and the soil may be emitted to the atmosphere.
 The magnitude of post-conversion CO\ :sub:`2` release depends on the type of habitat disturbed and the type of disturbance.
 The type of disturbance will determine the amount of aboveground biomass loss and depth to which the soil profile will be altered.
 The deeper the effects of the disturbance, the more soil carbon that will be exposed to oxygen, oxidized and consequently emitted in the form of CO\ :sub:`2`.
 Many types of disturbances will disturb only the top soil layers while the deeper layers remain inundated and their carbon intact, while other disturbances may affect several meters of the soil profile.
 To estimate the extent of impact of various disturbances, we classify disturbances into three categories of impact: high, medium and low.
-Examples of high impact disturbances include: mangrove conversion to shrimp farms of draining and diking salt marshes for conversion to agriculture.
-Examples of low impact disturbances include: recreational boating or float home marinas.
+Examples of high impact disturbances include mangrove conversion to shrimp farms of draining and diking salt marshes for conversion to agriculture.
+On the other hand, examples of low impact disturbances include recreational boating or float home marinas.

 Magnitude of loss
 """""""""""""""""